rune-rs/rune/book/src/8_async.md

 `async` functions are just like regular functions, except that when called they produce a `Future`.

-In order to get the result of this `Future` it must be `.await`-ed.
+In order to get the result of this `Future` it must be `.await`ed.
+And `.await` is only permitted inside of `async` functions and closures.

 ```rust,noplaypen
 {{#include ../../scripts/book/8/async_http_concurrent.rn}}